 As you start rolling out your revised retention efforts, it would be great if you are also collecting new member interaction data you can use to start the cycle all over again for refinement.
 This is the ideal scenario, but the reality is that nearly every organization struggles to implement each step effectively.
 Some teams go light on step one and don’t have enough or the right kind of data to move forward confidently.
 Other teams collect mountains of data but aren’t exactly sure how to sort and analyze it, and their initiatives aren’t as well-informed as they could be.

 In this season, your team’s success or struggles with this process are going to make even more of an impact on retention, and the Cobalt team wants to help you with that.
 We recently produced a 30-minute webinar just for associations that will give you a sense of what’s possible for your team and your members when your AMS solutions are optimized for retention.
 The webinar covers exactly the scenario we described earlier — using your AMS and data points like Engagement Scores and Membership Lifecycle to identify at-risk members — so you can take action.
 Check it out, and let us know if you have any questions.

 Take a Closer Look at What an AMS Can Do for Your Retention

 Cobalt has been working in the association space since 1996, and we’ve seen firsthand how much organizations need AMS solutions that can help them with each step of this process — and what that success can look like.
-If you already know your team needs a new AMS, take a copy of our buying guide with you today.
+If you already know your team needs a new AMS, take a copy of our Association Management Software Buying Guide with you today.
 Our team packed it out with our best practices for that process.